 Some of the other passengers passed out books and school supplies they’d brought for the students.
 The kids, all smiles, and laughter, were thrilled and began looking through the pages as soon as they got them in their hot little hands.

 It’s difficult to imagine, but last year at the peak of the high season, long boats were the only way to reach these homes.

 At the rear of the San José Paranapurna, a pond filled with giant water lilies.
 Their leaves can grow as large as nine feet in diameter and support the weight of a baby.

 Roman, a local shaman, responsible for the villagers’ spiritual guidance and a healer, conducted a brief ceremony to wish us a good trip.
 Chanting in Cocama, his native language, he shook a chakapa over each of our heads.
 Made of dry leaves, the chakapa sounds like the flapping of a bird’s wing.
 The sound and his actions call to the spirits of the plants and the forest for good energy.
 Afterward, he blew tobacco smoke into our cupped hands.
 In turn, we pushed the smoke toward our faces, and over our heads, as a symbol of purification.

 A little girl in the village I couldn’t help but photograph.

 Both visits ended with the villagers selling beautiful handmade baskets, toys, jewelry and other crafts made from materials found in the rainforest.
-Markets like this one are a wonderful opportunity to buy unique souvenirs, and serve as a crucial source of income for the families.
-My retail therapy consisted of a necklace, bracelet, two masks, and a marvelous wooden bowl.
+Markets like this one are a wonderful opportunity to buy unique souvenirs and serve as a crucial source of income for the families.
+My retail therapy consisted of a necklace, a bracelet, two masks, and a marvelous wooden bowl.